Slav-XpXz/SlavXpXz/README.md

 # Contact
-If you would like to contact me contact me on my discord slav_xpxz.
+If you would like to contact me contact me on my discord cgt.slav.